São Bento Palace: Parliament

 After the Liberal Revolution (1820) and the suppression of religious orders in Portugal (1834), the monks were expelled from the monastery and the Cortes Geraes (Portuguese parliament) was installed in the building, then called Palácio das Cortes or Parlamento.
 From then on, the old monastery was systematically adapted to its new functions.
 The first architect in charge was Possidónio da Silva, who designed the first session rooms.

 The Chapter house (meeting place of the monks) of the monastery was totally remodeled by French architect Jean François Colson into a session room in 1867.
 The Portuguese Chamber of Peers met here until 1910, followed by the Senate and later the Corporative Chamber in this room, until the 1976 Constitution established unicameralism.

-In 1895, a fire destroyed the session room of the lower house, and it was necessary to repair and expand the Parliament building.
+In 1895, a fire destroyed the session room of the lower house and it was necessary to repair and expand the Parliament building.
 Portuguese architect Miguel Ventura Terra was put in charge of the remodeling project, which lasted until the 1940s.
 Ventura Terra built a new session room for the lower house (inaugurated in 1903) and altered the facade of the building, adding a neoclassical portico with columns and a triangular pediment.
 He also remodeled the atrium, the monumental inner stairway and many other rooms.
-The works were continued in the 1920s by architect Adolfo Marques da Silva.
+Architect Adolfo Marques da Silva continued the works in the 1920s.

 In the 1940s, during Salazar's Estado Novo regime, the monumental stairway in front of the portico of the Parliament was completed.
-The stairway was designed by Cristino da Silva, who was also responsible for the project of the gardens in the back of the Palace.
+The stairway was designed by Cristino da Silva, who was also responsible for the project of the gardens in the rear of the Palace.

 Since Portugal became a democracy after the 1974 Carnation Revolution the area in front of the palace has been the most popular location for demonstrations held in Lisbon.

-In 1994–1997 an annex building was constructed near the old Palace.
-This modern structure was designed by Fernando Távora and allowed for an expansion of the space of the Portuguese Assembly without altering its historical outlook.
+In 1994–1997 an annex building designed by Fernando Távora, was constructed near the old Palace.
+The modern structure allowed for an expansion of the space of the Portuguese Assembly without altering its historic appearance.

 The Palace of Saint Benedict has been classified as a National Monument since 2002.